Pixellot/ml-api-docs/docs/data-api/guides/ml-processing-json-output-guide.md

 - Check that the event is properly configured as `productionType: "basketball"`

 **Processing takes too long?**
-- Processing completes up to 4 hours after the video is available
+- Processing completes up to 4 hours after the video is available from last event

 For more details on setting up notifications, see the [Basketball Highlight Notifications guide](ml-breakdown-subscription-guide.md).